-- Make sure that the weapon is always unloaded when it is handled for purposes other than loading or firing. - Always ensure, with weapons with a safety lever, that the safety lever is in the desired firing selection position immediately before firing. - > Set the safety lever to the "Safe" position during every pause in firing. - After exceptional stresses, such as falling and hitting the ground, have the weapon inspected by trained firearms personnel.
+- Make sure that the weapon is always unloaded when it is handled for purposes other than loading or firing. - Always ensure, with weapons with a safety lever, that the safety lever is in the desired firing selection position immediately before firing. - Set the safety lever to the "Safe" position during every pause in firing. - > Use a carrying sling / securing belt in order to prevent the weapon from falling and striking the ground. - After exceptional stresses, such as falling and hitting the ground, have the weapon inspected by trained firearms personnel.

-2.6 Exclusion of liability and warranty
+2.7 Exclusion of liability and warranty